Anomalous electron states: INTRODUCTION

 For the free electron (which is not restricted by some macroscopic potential) $r_L=\infty$.
 Therefore anomalous state does not exist in vacuum.
 In this case there is the usual Lehmann representation of the electron propagator according to quantum electrodynamics \cite{LANDAU3}.
 Coulomb attraction field of lattice sites in a solid may play role of restriction potential.

-As shown in this paper, anomalous states can be formed by usual macroscopic processes in solids, for example, by a reflection of acoustic shock waves from a metal boundary.
+As shown in this paper, anomalous states can be formed by usual macroscopic processes in solids, for example, by a propagation of acoustic shock waves.
 In this case the standing de Broglie wave of a lattice site produces the charge density with the spatial scale of $\sim r_L$.
 The related matrix element between the usual electron state in a crystal lattice and anomalous one becomes not exponentially small.

-It is surprising that by macroscopic perturbations in condensed matter (like reflection of acoustic shock waves from a metallic surface) $MeV$ energy electron wells may be formed due to the local reduction of electromagnetic zero point energy.
-This source can provide the energy for an extremely unusual phenomenon: a $MeV$ quanta emission in condensed matter processes.
+It is unusual that by a macroscopic perturbation in condensed matter $MeV$ energy electron well may be formed due to the local reduction of electromagnetic zero point energy.
+Under electron transitions in the anomalous well the emission of $keV$ X-rays is expected.
+An emission of higher energy quanta, in the $MeV$ region, is principally possible and requires more studies.

+The anomalous well with electrons on its energy levels is anomalous atom which is three orders of magnitude smaller than a usual one.
+If in a part of a solid all atoms undergo a transition to the anomalous state that macroscopic region increases its density $10^{9}$ times.
+This {\it collapsed matter} looks as a dramatically different concept.